Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	Max number of commands queued to a host for a device.

 SCSI_NCR_SG_TABLESIZE		(default: SCSI_NCR_MAX_SCATTER-1)
-	Max size of the Linux scatter/gather list.
+	Max size of the woke Linux scatter/gather list.

 SCSI_NCR_MAX_LUN	(default: 8)
 	Max number of LUNs per target.